gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 It turns out that a modern OS is a noisy environment that can put your app under a sledgehammer.

 For example, if an app changes a file, it immediately grabs attention of various OS services.
-Anti-virus tools, search engines, file synchronization applications all can lock the files for short random time spans.
+Anti-virus tools, search engines, file synchronization applications all can lock the files for short and random time spans.

 If a user of your app is unlucky or just uses an app frequently enough then he would occasionally get "File access denied" errors.